Last updated on

 You can create exit-intent popups which can work on both desktop and mobile devices.
 As a result of this, you will start catering to all your target segments, regardless of the technology they are using.
 You can use various popup templates and design their appearance and behavior according to the segment you are targeting using a tool.
 Thus, making the popup eye-catchy.

 Highly motivated and driven marketing professional with a passion for digital and content marketing.
-Hassan is currently working in the capacity of marketing at Mailmunch.
+Hassan is currently working in the capacity of a marketing executive at Mailmunch.